-Ransomware is a system used by cyber attackers to deny one access to your online systems, database, or computer.
+Ransomware is a system used by cyber attackers to deny access to your online systems, database, or computer.
 The attackers only give you the power to access your files after you have paid an instructed amount, popularly known as a ransom.
 You can accidentally come into contact with ransomware on the internet by opening phishing emails or clicking on a link that leads you to a malicious site.

-Such software is dangerous to both a company’s and an individual’s data.
+Such hacking is dangerous to both a company’s and an individual’s data.
 While the system is active, you will not have access to your files, which could be private or even dangerous if they fell into the wrong hands.
 Attackers use ransomware precisely for monetary gain.
 Most victims have to channel payments using online currencies such as bitcoin, so it is hard to track the hackers.

 The most common way used to spread ransomware is through infected applications or software, attached emails, unsecured sites, and infected external storage pieces of equipment.
 While you never know who and where a ransomware attack will happen next, it is best to stay prepared while being aware of the possibility of this happening to you or your company.